Biology is the future of fashion

 Kelp in coastal waters absorbs nutrients from agricultural and sewer run-off that can alter coastal environments.
 This recaptures nutrients for the next generation of biomaterials.

-We use an extrusion process to turn our biopolymer mixture into our kelp-based filament.
+We use an extrusion process to turn our biopolymer mixture into a filament.
 We extrude the mixture into a salt bath that cures the bio yarn.

 To minimize waste, we knit our products to shape.
 This technique allows us to produce products with little to no waste.